deployaja/deployaja-cli/README.md

 # 2. Edit deployaja.yaml for your app
 $ vim deployaja.yaml

-# 3. Login to Aja
+# 3. Login to DeployAja
 $ aja login

 # 4. See costs plan